 Consider Hiring an Attorney from Our Firm

 Something you should not do is discuss your case with the insurance company.
 They may try to diminish your case and your damages or deflect fault for the accident onto you.
-Instead of speaking with the insurer at all, speak with our firm.
+Instead of speaking with the insurer at all, please speak with our firm.

 One of our attorneys can determine how strong your case is, what your damages are worth, and who’s at fault.